evanyeyeye/rainbow/docs/agilent_ms.rst

 Note that this encoding scheme sacrifices precision to minimize storage space.

 As a side note, it appears that the data values may be stored in descending order by mass, but we are currently unsure of whether this is always the case.

+Finally, each data segment ends with a 12-byte footer.
+The purpose of these bytes is currently unknown.

 A data segment for a single retention time can be visualized by the following diagram.
 The inner segments are not drawn to scale.